Chapter 1

 Also, if you have vacation rental insurance, you should work out the coverage for each person and if the payment falls on one of the hosts or the guests.
 Payment to the insurance company each month also needs to be worked out in the expenses portion of the agreement.

 To try to prevent accidents from happening, you should know what safety regulations are in place and who is responsible for checking and updating compliance measures in the rental unit.
-Your Airbnb co-host agreement needs to be airtight for all occurrences.
+Your Airbnb co-host contract needs to be airtight for all occurrences.

-Download our free Airbnb co-host agreement
+Download our free Airbnb co-host agreement template

 An Airbnb co-host agreement assures you that everything will be in order during a stay.
 You and your co-host will know exactly what they have to do to run the vacation rental business smoothly.